538 related texts · 3 related myths · Page 3 of 12

 Lilith, the Queen of Zemargad, is breathtakingly beautiful from the head down to her navel.
 But below?
 Instead of legs, a raging inferno.
 According to Kabbalot in Mada'ei ha-Yahadu...

 It asks: Why, when God formed humanity, did He gather dust from all four corners of the earth?
 Why not just use the local dirt?
-The answer, according to the text, is surprisingly p...
+The answer, is surprisingly profound.
+It's about bel...

 It’s a concept that resonates deeply within Jewish tradition, and the story of King David’s actions after the death of Saul offers a powerful example.
 The text we’re exploring toda...

-We all know the story: jealous brothers, a colorful coat, a treacherous sale.
-But sometimes, the details we gloss over hold the most fascinating secrets. to one particular version ...
+The familiar story is this: jealous brothers, a colorful coat, a treacherous sale.
+But sometimes, the details we gloss over hold the most fascinating secrets. to one particular ver...

 It's not always golden, especially when it comes to a wife's vows in Jewish law. to a fascinating little corner of the book of Bamidbar (Numbers), specifically chapter 30, verse 8,...